Study in USA

 Living expense list | Estimated expenses (CHF) | Estimated expenses (INR) |

-Accommodation in Switzerland is 791.7% higher than in India.
-The single-room accommodation cost in Switzerland is approximately Rs 1.5 lakhs per month.
+Rent in Switzerland is 993.3% higher than in India.
+The single-room accommodation cost in Switzerland is approximately between 1.3L - 1.6L per month.
 However, outside the city centre, housing facilities are available at much cheaper rates.
-We have given both accommodation cost of living in Switzerland in INR and in CHF below.
-Students can choose either University dorms or Off-campus apartments for living in Switzerland.
+Students can choose either University dorms or off-campus apartments for living in Switzerland.
 Finding cheap and best housing in Switzerland can be challenging but not impossible.
-Also, the actual housing costs in Switzerland may vary from property to property and location.
-Hence, check out the cost of housing in Switzerland for Indian students in the table below:
+Hence, check out the cost of housing in Switzerland for Indian students in the table below.

 Accommodation type | Average Monthly Costs (CHF) | Average Monthly Costs (INR) |